It’s an hour before that long-awaited camping trip, and you look out the window to see rain!

-Not all tents are waterproof.
-The vast majority of tents are water-resistant, which means they will resist or slow down the penetration of the rain but this is not the same as waterproof.
-While some tents are waterproof, water-resistant tents will need waterproofer added to become “waterproof”.
+Not all tents are waterproof but the vast majority of tents are water-resistant, which means they will resist or slow down the penetration of the rain but this is not the same as waterproof.
+While some tents are waterproof, water-resistant tents will need a waterproofer added to become “waterproof”.

 First, we will tell you what o look for but if you are still not sure, we will give you some examples of tents with some pros and cons.

 Just what exactly is a waterproof tent then?